Plebeians: Etymology

+In Latin, the word plebs is a singular collective noun, and its genitive is plebis.
+Plebeians were not a monolithic social class.

 In ancient Rome

 In the annalistic tradition of Livy and Dionysius, the distinction between patricians and plebeians was as old as Rome itself, instituted by Romulus' appointment of the first hundred senators, whose descendants became the patriciate.
 Modern hypotheses date the distinction "anywhere from the regal period to the late fifth century" BC.
 The 19th-century historian Barthold Georg Niebuhr believed plebeians were possibly foreigners immigrating from other parts of Italy.
 This hypothesis, that plebeians were racially distinct from patricians, however, is not supported by the ancient evidence.
 Alternatively, the patriciate may have been defined by their monopolisation of hereditary priesthoods that granted ex officio membership in the senate.
 Patricians also may have emerged from a nucleus of the rich religious leaders who formed themselves into a closed elite after accomplishing the expulsion of the kings.